-Build American Bonds ("BABs"): Taxable municipal bonds that carry special tax credits and federal subsidies for either the bond issuer or the bondholder.
-The most widely used version iswas authorized under the American Recovery and Reinvestment Act ("ARRA") that allowed BABs to be issued in 2009 and 2010 with a -the-35% of interest subsidy to the issuer to be received as direct payments from the federal government.
-The proceeds of BABs authorized under ARRA cancould only be used to fund non-private activity, governmental purposes.
-The current BABs program extends until the end of calendar year 2010, subject to an extension and potentially at a different subsidy level.
+Build American America Bonds ("BABs"): Taxable municipal bonds that carry special tax credits and federal subsidies for either the bond issuer or the bondholder.
+The most widely used version was authorized under the American Recovery and Reinvestment Act ("ARRA") that allowed BABs to be issued in 2009 and 2010 with a 35% of interest subsidy to the issuer received as direct payments from the federal government.
+The proceeds of BABs authorized under ARRA could only be used to fund non-private activity, governmental purposes.